 Frequently Asked Questions

 Where will the event be hosted?
 BQC 2017 will be hosted at Rugeley Leisure Centre, in Rugeley, Staffordshire.
 The address can be found below: Rugeley Leisure Centre Burnthill Lane Rugeley Staffordshire WS15 2HZ What travel options are available to get to the venue?
 There are two train stations in Rugeley, one very proximal to the venue (Rugeley Town station).
 Coach services do not stop in Rugeley and are not advised, but Rugeley can be reached easily by car if players are driving.
 Taxis and Bus services run on the weekends within Rugeley and players are advised to research travel options local to their accommodation.
 More extensive information can be found in the Hospitality Guide here.
 Is parking available for the event?
 Parking is available for the event.
 More information about the car parking facilities will be made available in the player guide.
 What facilities are available at Rugeley Leisure Centre?
 Over the course of the weekend players and spectators will have access to large changing rooms and toilets which will be open for the duration of the event.
 Additionally the centre itself will provide shelter in the case of adverse weather conditions and a limited number of lockers that will be accessible to players and spectators.
 Will the venue have disabled access?
 The pitches will have disabled access, as a path connects the main entrance to the car park and the centre itself.
 The centre also has disabled access in case of adverse weather conditions.
 Will food vendors will be available at the venue?
 Currently we are working with Rugeley Leisure Centre to organise catering options for the BQC 2017 to offer an exciting and tasty range of food for our community.
 We can confirm that we’ll have vegetarian, vegan and gluten free options.
 What time will BQC 2017 start and finish each day?
-Teams must arrive between 7am and 7.30am; more information will be released when the full schedule is announced on 2nd March.
+Teams must arrive between 7am and 7.30am.
 Hour long slots are being scheduled for games, with a half hour lunch break.
 On Day 1 the last set of games are scheduled to start at 4.30pm, and on Day 2 the final is scheduled start at 4pm.
+The full schedule can be found here.
 What accommodation options are there for the local area?
 There are a number of accommodation options within Rugeley, and we encourage all teams to arrange accommodation as soon as possible.
 There are accommodation options close to the venue, and some further which may require taxi or car services.
 For more information and a list of accommodation options, please see the Hospitality Guide.
 Will spectators have to pay or register to watch?
 No, this is an open spectator event and will not require any tickets to be purchased.
 Just turn up and watch!
 I want to volunteer!
 How do I sign up?
 To volunteer for BQC 2017 you must sign up by filling out the individual signup form.
 If you wish to volunteer in a qualified position (e.g Refereeing, Snitching or First Aiding) you must also complete the certified positions volunteer form.
 Which teams will be competing at BQC 2017?
 Bangor Broken Broomsticks Brizzlebears Brizzlebees Cambridge University Quidditch Club Chester Centurions Derby Union Quidditch Durham Direwolves Durhamstrang Exeter Eagles Falmouth Falcons HogYork Horntails Holyrood Hippogriffs Keele Squirrels Leeds Griffins Leicester Thestrals Loughborough Longshots Manchester Manticores Norwich Nifflers Nottingham Nightmares Oxford Quidlings Portsmouth Horntail Strikers Radcliffe Chimeras Reading Rocs Sheffield Quidditch Club Southampton Quidditch Club Firsts Southampton Quidditch Club Seconds Swansea Seven Swans The London Unspeakables Tornadoes Quidditch Club Velociraptors QC Warwick Quidditch Club Werewolves of London How will the tournament be structured?

 The British Quidditch Cup will comprise of an 8 group Round Robin stage followed by a 16 team Championship bracket stage and a 16 team Consolation bracket stage.
 For more information see the group draw and tournament structure.